Anyboard/anyboard/README.md

 Anyboard currently prototypes two different types of interactive tokens: aPawn, an augmented game piece, and aDeck, an augmented card deck.
 Being two of the most common elements of board game they can be used to implement a wide range of games.

-### aPawn
+### anyPawn

 ![aPawn](imgs/tokens.png)

 *aPawns* are a technology-augmented version of pawn pieces commonly found in most games.
 They are capable of capturing the set of interaction events and produce digital feedbacks.
-More information: [aPawn page](./anypawn).
+More information: [anyPawn page](./anypawn).

-### aDeck
+### anyDeck

 ![aDeck](imgs/printer2.jpg)

 *aDeck* is an interactive version of the card deck commonly found in board games.
 Instead of holding stacks of cards, aDeck prints out its own cards using a small thermal printer.
-More information: [aDeck page](./anydeck)
+More information: [anyDeck page](./anydeck)

 ### Cardboard templates